 - Lightweight & fine quality airflow

-- Zero drop heel to toe help to keep the natural feet position
+- Zero drop heel help to keep the natural feet position

 - Suitable for wider feet plus easy to wear and take off